Volunteer in Belgium

 You will work alongside a member of the local team who will provide you with direction in your tasks each day.
 Your tasks can include, but are not limited to; painting, debris removal, furniture repairs, structural repairs, cleaning outdoor gardens, and light refurbishment or construction.

-It is important to note that the Renovation project has an extra cost of US$50 per week for the added supervision and materials involved in this project.
-This amount will be included in your Program Fee that is quoted to you when you apply for the program.
+The Renovation project has an extra cost of US$50 per week for the added supervision and materials involved in this project.
+This amount will be included in the Program Fee that is quoted to you when you apply for the program.

 The program orientation begins on the second and fourth Monday of every month, and volunteers need to arrive in Brussels no later than the Sunday before orientation.